Jessica Marais: Career

+Her most recent screen appearance was in the 2020 film, Chasing Wonders.

 Personal life

 Marais was engaged to former Packed to the Rafters co-star James Stewart in 2009.
 However, in May 2015 Marais announced that she and Stewart had ended their 5-year engagement amicably.

-Marais and Stewart have a daughter together born in May 2012.
+Marais and Stewart have one child.
 Marais was reported as saying she would return to work filming the second series of Magic City while Stewart would be the baby's full-time caregiver.

+Since 2020, Marais was working at a café in Sydney.
+Her mother Karen died in 2020.
+Marais relocated to Perth in 2022.
+She lives in Mosman Park, having moved into the home of her late mother.

+Marais still has family living in her native South Africa, whom she visits.
+Her family live in Cape Town, Durban and across the border in Zimbabwe.